NickKohse/nhl_odds/README.md

 - 'c' check: check generated odds against actual results and report accuracy

 ## Future Improvements
-- Make a system for weighing the factors differently(a function to do this would be good)
-- Run a preformance benchmark and try to imporve on it by any means possible
 - Add playoff simulation, showing who is predicted to win each round

 ## Versions